 These are then the very basic building blocks for a novel.
 As I learn more I shall attempt another article on the subject.

 Of course, as you start writing you novel for the first time strange things will happen.
+You may still have questions.
 Here are some FAQs or Frequently Asked Questions that I dreamed up.

 Q: My novel is only 3500 words long.